Pedestrians struck by vehicles often suffer life-changing injuries.

 Economic losses are money you spent as a result of the accident to try and recover.
 Some people refer to these losses as “specific damages,” but the term used isn’t really important.
 Under the law, you can be fully compensated for:

 Calculating your economic losses is pretty easy.
 Find all receipts, bills, repair estimates, and pay stubs.
 Then you can add up all the amounts.
-Unless you are somehow to blame for the accident, you should receive 100% of these amounts.
+Unless you are somehow to blame for the accident, you should receive 100% of these amounts as part of your payout.

 Non-economic losses are also called “general damages,” and they cover injuries that are harder to assign a precise dollar value to.
 For example, you can receive compensation for: